 While you are waiting for the transfer to be processed, you can search for a physical branch located close to your recipient.
 Depending on the service chosen and method of payment, the transfer times will vary.
 You’ll have a transfer reference number that you’ll be able to use to check the status of the order.

 Step 6 – Cash is available for pickup

 Once the payment has been processed the cash will be available for pickup.
 The recipient will need to present the transaction reference number, along with their ID to access the funds.
 Transfers typically remain in the system for 90 days, although this will vary between services.

 Cash pickup payments are an oldie but a goldie.
-They’re great for sending money to people without a bank account, or for getting money to a destination quickly and without a fuss.
+It’s great for sending money to people without a bank account, or for getting money to a destination quickly and without a fuss.
 However, it is expensive, limited to low values, and you need to be wary of scammers.
-However, if you pay attention, they can certainly be very useful.
-Finally, if you’re still not sure if cash pickup is right for you, check out our guide on how to send money online.
+But if you pay attention, it can certainly be very useful.
+If you still not sure if cash pickup is right for you, check out our guide on how to send money online.

 If you have any questions or feedback, let us know in the comments below.